 Among the old temples of India, Pataleshwar Cave Temple is one such temple that has been built in the 8th century during the period of Rashtrakuta.
 Previously the temple was outside the boundary of Pune but recently with the extension of the city, the temple has been included in the city of Pune.
 It is now situated on Jungli Maharaj road downtown.
 The temple is actually carved out of Basalt rock and is dedicated to Lord Shiva.
-The government of Pune has declared as one of the protected monument.
+The government of Pune has declared as one of the protected monuments.
 The word Pataleshwar means lord of the underground world.
-At this temple Lord Shiva is known by this name.
+At this temple, Lord Shiva is known by this name.

 Temple structural design